db0/Android-Netrunner-OCTGN/README.md

 Changelog
 ---------

+### 2.3.2

+* Added a new function under the "Rez" menu, where the corporation can secretly flag a card to be rezzed automatically at the start of their turn.

 ### 2.3.1

 * Fix for bug where bad publicity would reduce the amount of credits Account Siphon stole.